dawong8/Finite-State-Transducer/README.md

 # Finite-State-Transducer
-fst
 This is a FST for Korean words specficially in the coda/word-final position.

-Danny Wong, Hannah Chung, Monrelle Wilson
+By: Danny Wong, Hannah Chung, Monrelle Wilson